 - The institutional fellowship shall be awarded based on the Ph.D. entrance test.

-- Some of the institutional fellowships may also be awarded to the admitted research scholars through University Fellowship Test, UFT to be conducted time to time.
+- Some of the institutional fellowships may also be awarded to the admitted research scholars through University Fellowship Test, UFT to be conducted from time to time.

-- Internal faculty members of the university may also join in the Ph.D. programme under institutional fellowship scheme.
+- Internal faculty members of the university may also join in the Ph.D. programme under an institutional fellowship scheme.

-(vi) Research involving human and animals
+(vi) Research involving humans and animals

-§ Any research where animals shall be used, strict clause of the Prevention of Cruelty to Animal Act, 1960 and The Breeding of and Experiments on Animals (Control and Supervision) Rules, 1998, 2001, 2006 shall be followed;
+§ Any research where animals shall be used, the strict clause of the Prevention of Cruelty to Animal Act, 1960 and The Breeding of and Experiments on Animals (Control and Supervision) Rules, 1998, 2001, 2006 shall be followed;

 - Before initiating research, a proposal shall be submitted to the Institutional Ethics Committee for approval;